Vith-MCB/Udemy-C/README.md

 # Udemy C
- Projects and exercises done at Udemy C course
+ Projects and exercises done at Udemy C course.
+ Already had familiarity with C, because the University classes.